zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshoot-virtualserver.md

 ---
+docs: DOCS-1461
+doctypes:
+- ''
-title: "Troubleshooting VirtualServer Resources"
+title: Troubleshooting VirtualServer Resources
-description: "This page describes how to troubleshoot VirtualServer and VirtualServer Resource Events."
+toc: true
 weight: 500
-doctypes: [""]
-toc: true
-aliases:
- - /content/troubleshooting/virtualserver-virtualserverroute
-docs: "DOCS-1461"
 ---

+This page describes how to troubleshoot VirtualServer and VirtualServer Resource Events.

 ## Inspecting VirtualServer and VirtualServerRoute Resource Events

 After creating or updating a VirtualServer resource, you can immediately check if the NGINX configuration for that resource was successfully by using `kubectl describe vs <resource-name>`: